Mistakes vs. Manslaughter: How Austria’s Guilty Verdict Could Reshape Recreational Climbing

 Maksym Petrenko was one of Ukraine’s strongest sport climbers in the early aughts.
 He was just killed in combat near Toretsk.

-Michelle Dvorak and Fay Manners take us inside their rescue on Chaukhamba III in the Garhwal Himalaya.
+Mountaineers Michelle Dvorak and Fay Manners take us inside their harrowing rescue on the side of Chaukhamba III in the Garhwal Himalayas

 Some experts estimate the hurricane will be among the deadliest natural disasters in U.S. history.